Nik-code/nik-code/README.md

 ## 🌟 About Me

 I'm Priyansh Kumar Singh, a passionate tech enthusiast and explorer in the world of Machine Learning and Artificial Intelligence.
 Whether it's diving into the depths of data or crafting clever solutions, I'm always up for a challenge!
 When I'm not coding, you might find me snapping photos of nature, tackling a thrilling video game, or dreaming up my next adventure.

 ---

 ### 🎓 Education & Learning

-- **B.Tech in Computer Engineering** at Delhi Technological University
+- Pursuing a **B.Tech in Computer Science and Engineering**
-- Currently exploring the magical realms of AI, ML, NLP, and Computer Vision
+- Currently exploring the exciting realms of AI, ML, NLP, and Computer Vision
-- Forever a student at heart with a keen interest in learning new technologies
+- A lifelong learner with an insatiable curiosity for new technologies

 ---